felixjones/gba-tutorial/_introduction/architecture.md

 ### Instruction sets

 This is actually super important for GBA stuff.
-The ARM7TDMI has fixed-length instructions.
+The ARMv4t instruction set uses fixed-length instructions.
 ARM instructions are 32-bit, thumb instructions are 16-bit.

 The GBA is a 32-bit console, it will boot up reading 32-bit instructions to execute on its 32-bit CPU.
 But the bus to the cartridge is 16-bit!
 Which means all 32-bit reads will take two reads.
-That's not good for performance\*.
+That's not good for performance (maybe<sup>1</sup>).
 Also: 32-bits is a lot of bits taking up a lot of space, and the ROM chips on these cartridges cost money.

-The smaller 16-bit thumb instructions can be read from the cartridge in 1, the instructions are also much more dense in terms of bit storage, which (in theory) means smaller games, which means smaller ROM chips, so money saved.
+The smaller 16-bit thumb instructions can be read across the cartridge's 16-bit bus in 1 read, the instructions are also much more dense in terms of bit storage, which (in theory) means smaller games, which means smaller ROM chips, so money saved.

 > Trivia: There is a reason why 16-bit thumb is so ideal for cheap cartridges on a 16-bit bus, and that's because ARM originally designed thumb with Nintendo and their cartridge consoles in mind.
 The ARM7TDMI itself (and the thumb instruction set) was published in 1994, some 7 years before the GBA's release date!

 ### Clock Speed

-The CPU runs at 2^24 cycles/second, which is 16.777216 megahertz (MHz).
+The CPU runs at 2^24 cycles-per-second, which is 16.777216 megahertz (MHz).
 Some instructions take multiple cycles to execute, and some memory accesses take multiple cycles to complete.

 ## Random Access Memories